conduktor/conduktor-docs/docs/navigation/console/topics/topic-consume/js-filter-syntax.md

 JS filter is used to filter Kafka records.
 The filter is evaluated on each record on the server.
 It's powerful and can handle complex filters, but requires writing JavaScript code.

-:::caution
-This filter is not the preferred method.
+:::warning
-We recommend that you use the simpler and more performant filters: [Global Search](/platform/navigation/console/topics/topic-consume/consume/#global-search) and [Search in a Specific field](/platform/navigation/console/topics/topic-consume/consume/#search-in-a-specific-field).
+We recommend that you use the simpler and more performant filters: [Global search](/platform/navigation/console/topics/topic-consume/consume/#global-search) and [Search in a specific field](/platform/navigation/console/topics/topic-consume/consume/#search-in-a-specific-field).
 :::

 The code has to return a boolean.